ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 {align="left"}
 Element name      | # | Content
 ------------------|---|--------------
-source_ip         | R | The connecting IP.
+source_ip         | R | The connecting IP address.
 IPv4address or IPv6address as defined in [@RFC3986, section 3.2.2]
 count             | R | Number of messages for which the "policy_evaluated" was applied. policy_evaluated  | R | The DMARC disposition applied to matching messages, see (#xml-policy-evaluated).
 Table: Contents of the "row" element